delta-mpc/delta-docs/system-deployment/start-delta-node.md

 ### Pull Docker Image

-Delta Framework is still in the development phase now and we will release the formal version soon.
-Now, we can pull the development docker image.
-The tag of the development docker image is `dev`:
+At this time the Delta framework is still in an early development stage.
+Hopefully the release version will come in the next months.
+And right now we could use the dev tag to get the latest image:

 ```text
 $ docker pull deltampc/delta-node:dev